zainabed/zainabed-spring-security-jwt/README.md

 jwt.authentication=true
 ```

 Authentication is mapped at `"/auth"` route.
-To generate JWT token HTTP POST request should call "/auth" request with Basic Authentication header which should include user credentails which should be encoded with Base64
+To generate JWT token HTTP POST request should call "/auth" request with Basic Authentication header which should include user credentials which should be encoded with Base64

 ```